steve-yuan-8276/deep-learning-challenge/README.md

 ## Projects Steps：

-### Part 1: Initial attempt:
+### Step 1: Initial attempt:

 1. **Data Preprocessing**: Prepare and clean the dataset to ensure the model receives well-structured input data.

 2. **Compile, Train, and Evaluate the Model**: Build, compile, train, and evaluate a neural network model using TensorFlow.

+### Step 2: Optimize the Model

-3. **Model Optimization**: Make multiple attempts to optimize the neural network to achieve a target accuracy above 75%.
+Make 3 attempts to optimize the neural network to achieve a target accuracy above 75%.

-4. **Model Analysis**: Evaluate and report on the overall performance of the deep learning model.

-### Part 2: Optimize the Model

 1. **Adjust Model Parameters**: Optimize the model using at least three of the following techniques: